Trust in tailings? Vale dam disaster spurs investors into action

 “If you have unstable weather patterns that are not following traditional ones... (these dams) did not include that risk when they were built, so they are exposed,” Beslik said.

-The disaster has called into question the willingness of investors and lenders to continue funding the broader industry, although Vale is propped up by loyal Brazilian investors and the government, which owns a hefty stake.
+The disaster has called into question the willingness of investors and lenders to continue funding the broader industry.

 Vale has lost nearly a fifth of its market capitalization — just over $15 billion — since the collapse, Brazil’s most deadly mining accident, but the closure of some of Vale’s operations has driven iron ore prices higher.

-Note: (This story has been corrected to remove reference to Vale being propped up by a government stake in 10th graph)